apache/sedona/src/main/java/org/datasyslab/babylon/README.md

 * PNG
 * JPG
 * GIF
+* More!

 You also can support your desired image type by easily extending image generator!
+(JPG format is temporarily unavailable due to the lack of OpenJDK support)

 ### Current Visualization effect